 NOTE: Some banking institutions will not allow an online $1.00 transaction.
 If you experience difficulties, please choose another verification method.
 If that doesn’t work, then contact the customer support team. firstname.lastname@example.org

-Winning teams or individual students are invited to NASA Goddard Space Flight Center for two days of in-depth, behind the scenes, hands-on workshops with scientists and astronauts.
+Mission 2 and Mission 3 winning teams or individual students are invited to NASA Goddard Space Flight Center for two days of in-depth, behind the scenes, hands-on workshops with scientists and astronauts.

 All students who participate in OPSPARC will receive a NASA Certificate of Participation from NASA Goddard Space Flight Center if the parent provides the necessary information when they permission their student.